porkandbeans/EXTERMINATION/README.md

 This game is really coming together now!
 It's still a long way from being finished, but it's also come a very long way from just being a jumpy square in a big room.
 There's bad guys and guns and ammo and breakable boxes and everything now.

-Add me on Discord if you wanna help out: GoKritz#6954

 ## COMPILING:

 You will need an AppID from Newgrounds.com, saved to a file with no extension called ``appId`` in the root directory of the project.
 The target you want is lime HTML5.